How to avoid buying a flood car: 4 tips

 1. Run a vehicle history report

 Running a vehicle history report can help uncover issues with a car before you make a purchase.
-Most states will either issue a salvage or flood title to a vehicle that was declared totaled.
+Most states will either issue a flood or salvage title to a vehicle that was declared totaled.
 These are permanent title marks for vehicles that have been badly damaged by floods.
 Depending on the state, a salvage title may also be indicated by a numeric code.

 Carfax and AutoCheck offer flood check tools that allow users to conduct a free check on the history of a car based on its VIN.
 When reviewing a car’s history, keep your eye out for vehicles originating from areas that have been affected by flooding.
 The National Insurance Crime Bureau also provides free online VIN checks that allow consumers to find out whether a car has been declared salvaged.

-To avoid the headaches of a water-damaged car, you can opt for a certified pre-owned (CPO) vehicle.
-These are thoroughly inspected, sold directly by the manufacturer and often come with their own warranty.
-While they tend to be more expensive than other used vehicles, these newer used cars come with much more peace of mind, especially if you live in an area frequently impacted by floods.
+You may want to opt for a certified pre-owned (CPO) vehicle.
+They are thoroughly inspected, sold directly by the manufacturer and come with their own warranty.
+That said, they tend to be more expensive than other used vehicles.

 2. Check for signs of water damage

-It’s also important to test drive every vehicle.
+It is also important to test drive every vehicle.
 Check for compromised electrical systems and infotainment systems, which will act up if they have been impacted by water.
-Look for signs of engine smoke during your test drive — and know that this is a major red flag that means you should walk away.
+If there are signs of engine smoke during your test drive, know that this is a major red flag, and you should walk away.

 3. Be wary of cars that are priced below market value

 According to Kelley Blue Book, there is still a limited supply of used cars on the market.
-However, prices have been relatively stable through the first quarter of 2024.
-The average used car sold for about $25,500 in April, largely because a competitive auto loan rate is still difficult for many buyers to qualify for.
+However, prices have been relatively stable throughout 2024.
+The average used car sold for $25,361 in September, largely because a competitive auto loan rate is still difficult for many buyers to qualify for.

-Check the typical selling price for the car you are considering buying on independent vehicle pricing sites such as Edmunds and Autotrader.
+You can use independent vehicle pricing sites such as Edmunds and Autotrader to check the typical selling price for the car you are considering buying.
 A new or used car priced well below market value is a strong indicator the seller is anxious to get rid of it.
 In the current sales environment, it may be a red flag that something is wrong.

 If you want to avoid the risk of buying a flood vehicle altogether, consider buying a new vehicle over a used one.

 Be careful when a car is being listed for a significant discount.
-In addition to asking questions about why the car is being offered for much less than it should be, have the vehicle looked at by a professional who can identify any flood damage.
+Be sure to ask why the car is being offered for much less than it should be.

 4. Get a professional inspection

-It’s always a good idea to hire a certified mechanic or automotive technician to look over a car before you buy it, but it’s even more critical to take this step to protect yourself from a potentially water-damaged car.
+It is always a good idea to hire a certified mechanic or automotive technician to look over a car before you buy it, but it is even more critical when dealing with a potentially water-damaged car.

 A professional can help ease your mind, especially if the car you are considering has one or more common warning signs.
 Be sure that the inspection not only includes obvious signs of water damage but also a thorough test of all the electrical equipment.
 Problems with these systems can take months to surface on their own.

-Inspections typically cost anywhere from $100 to $150, depending on your area.
-And while a pre-purchase inspection will typically have to be paid for by you, it will be money well spent if it prevents you from buying a car that won’t last.
+Inspections typically cost anywhere from $100 to $200, depending on your area.
+And while you will typically have to pay for a pre-purchase inspection yourself, it will be money well spent if it prevents you from buying a car that will not last.

 Common problems with flooded cars